IMI-Deloitte report advocates music-centric grants and export schemes to develop a better market in India.

 Indian Music Convention conducted on Tuesday was focused on the economic impact of the recorded music industry in India.
 Key players of the music industry in India shared their thoughts about the current situation of the industry and how it can be expanded in the future.

-All the guests present were either from a record label company or from licensing and regulatory bodies.
-It was surprising to see that none of them was from any online music streaming app.
 The entire convention was focused on how the online music streaming apps have destroyed the music industry market and they don’t take proper licensing.

 ‘Recorded Music’ word was repeatedly mentioned in the convention.
 Recorded music is not just the music which has been signed by a record label, but an independent artist can also have recorded music.
 The speakers in the conference criticised the Copyright act 2013 that proposed to extend the application of section 31D of the Copyright Act to OTT (Audio over-the-top) players.
 This means that the copyright owners will no longer be able to freely negotiate the rate of royalty for the content sourced by the players from them.